 The time between Jan.
 1 and the start of spring can feel like the Dark Ages.
-Of course, the more southern your location, the less it's likely that seasonal changes will affect you, but those feelings can still occur as the days are short and outdoor activities are reduced.
+Of course, the more southern your location, the less it's likely that seasonal changes will affect you, but those feelings still can occur as the days are short and outdoor activities are reduced.

 If you are starting to feel the strains of the season and your New Year's resolutions have faded, realize that your situation is a common one.
-The official term used to describe the more serious symptoms of the "Dark Ages" or "winter blues" is Seasonal Affective Disorder (SAD).
+The official term used to describe the more serious symptoms of the "Dark Ages" or "winter blues" is seasonal affective disorder (SAD).

 According to the Mayo Clinic, there's a long list of symptoms: